andrewkirc/Hubitat-Improved-LIFX-Driver/README.md

 ## Support

-For support, please open an issue on the GitHub repository or contact the author, [https://andrewkirc.com](Andrew Kirchofer).
+For support, please open an issue on the GitHub repository or contact the author, (Andrew Kirchofer)[https://andrewkirc.com].

 ## License